Selecting a language will automatically trigger the translation of the page content.

 Verified 04 December 2020 - Directorate for Legal and Administrative Information (Prime Minister)

-Force Majeure is an event that fills the 3 characteristics following:
+Force majeure is an event that fills the 3 features following:

 1. He is unpredictable

-3. It is beyond the control of the persons concerned.
+3. He is beyond the control of the persons concerned

-The continuation of the employment contract as a result of this event is made impossible.
+The continuation of the employment contract due to this event is made impossible.

-The judge shall determine on a case-by-case basis the existence of a force majeure event.
+The judge shall determine on a case-by-case basis the existence of an event of force majeure.

-It can be recognized in the event of a fire or a cyclone causing the total destruction of the company without the possibility of resuming the activity.
+It can be recognized in the event of a fire or cyclone leading to the total destruction of the company without the possibility of resuming activity.

-An administrative decision may also constitute a case of force majeure.
+An administrative decision may also constitute force majeure.

 Example :